Peterpaulonyekachi/Portfolio_Projects/Splendor Booking Report.md

 ## Splendor Hotel Bookings

-We take a look at the Splendor hotel booking with aim of finding various metrics that affects business performance.
+We take a look at the Splendor hotel booking with the aim of finding various metrics that affect business performance.

 1. Booking patterns:
-The month of January has the highest number of bookings (16,688), with about 114 countries having their bookings in january, while june has the least amount of booking(6,063).Also there is a correlation between distribution channel and customer type by lead time.
+The month of January has the highest number of bookings (16,688), with about 114 countries having their bookings in January, while June has the least amount of bookings (6,063).
+Also, there is a correlation between distribution channels and customer type by lead time.
-The online travel agent distribution channel has the highest number of lead time, whereas undefind distribution channel has the least lead time.
+The online travel agent distribution channel has the highest lead time, whereas the undefined distribution channel has the least lead time.

 2. Customer behaviour:
-The Online travel agent distribution channel has the highest contributed ADR(avg daily revenue) of $8,041,833.
+The Online travel agent distribution channel has the highest contributed ADR(average daily revenue) of $8,041,833.
-Going further, Portugal has the highest number of guest, with about $9,037,388 revenue generation.
-This revenue is about $4,000,000 higher than the second hihest country with respect to revenue generation.
+Going further, Portugal has the highest number of guests, with about $9,037,388 in revenue generation.
+This revenue is about $4,000,000 higher than the second-highest country with respect to revenue generation.

 3. Cancelation Analysis:
-The transient customer type experienced the most cancelation of about 36,514 (82.57%) of the total cancelation.
-Going further, the "No-deposit" Deposit type has the highest number of cancelation, having the taransient customer type contibute 53.33% of this cancelation.
+The transient customer type experienced the most cancelation about 36,514 (82.57%) of the total cancelation.
+Going further, the "No-deposit" Deposit type has the highest number of cancelations, having the transient customer type contributing 53.33% of these cancelations.
 This goes to show that there is a correlation between transient customer type and "no-deposit" Deposit type with respect to cancelation.
+Furthermore, the majority of the company's loss was a result of booking cancelation, with the month of January having the highest revenue loss of about $1,818,942 due to cancelation.
+However, the no-show status also contributed to the revenue loss but was not as impactful as the cancelation status

 4. Revenue loss:
-The Transient customer type having contributed largely to the cancelation of booking, also gave rise to a high reveenue loss of about -$11,502,290 which is 87.65% of the total revenue loss.
+The Transient customer type having contributed largely to the cancelation of booking also gave rise to a high revenue loss of about -$11,502,290 which is 87.65% of the total revenue loss.

-Click on link below to view dashboard
+Click on the link below to view the dashboard

 [Dashboard](https://app.powerbi.com/view?r=eyJrIjoiYTU2MmEzOTQtNWVlNS00NjY2LWIxMzMtOWVlNDk4OGJiZmM4IiwidCI6IjA1MmE5NDA1LTY0MTItNGUyNy1hZTBjLWRiMTZhY2E1ZGViZCJ9)